pandio-com/pandioml/README.md

 Figure out how to bubble up the exception from the function/pipeline. function/base.py error method

-Track down memory leak: https://www.fugue.co/blog/diagnosing-and-fixing-memory-leaks-in-python.html

-Add `pandiocli performance --project_folder_name examples/form_fraud --dataset_name FormSubmissionGenerator --loops 1000` that will automatically profile the function and output recommendations.
-Check speed, memory, etc as it runs.

 Maybe integrate this simulator? https://github.com/namebrandon/Sparkov_Data_Generation

-Allow `Pipelines` to be built programmatically at runtime, to allow the potential for thousands to be built easily.

 Fix storage mechanism storing things as a string.
 Pickle doesn't appear to be working.